cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Setup Phase {#setup-phase}

-In a setup phase, C chooses its password, and S chooses its own pair of private-public AKE keys (server_private_key, server_public_key) for use with the AKE, along with a Nh-byte oprf_seed.
-S can use the same pair of keys with multiple clients, and can opt to use multiple seeds (so long as they are kept consistent for each client).
+In a setup phase, C chooses its password, and S chooses its own pair of private-public AKE keys (server_private_key, server_public_key) for use with the AKE, along with an Nh-byte oprf_seed.
+S can use the same pair of keys with multiple clients and can opt to use multiple seeds (so long as they are kept consistent for each client).
 These steps can happen offline, i.e., before the registration phase.

 Once complete, the registration process proceeds as follows.